 - The devaluation stage: The victim goes from being adored to being incapable of doing anything right.
 They put up with this as they want to return to the bliss of the idealisation phase.
 They cannot imagine someone who had been so kind can turn on them.

 - The discard stage: This the final chapter where the victim is dropped.
 This often happens simultaneously with the idealisation, or grooming, of the next victim.

 8 Common Signs that you are being gaslighted and what to do about it.

 1. You begin to doubt yourself

 If the other person denies your reality frequently, you will inevitably begin to doubt yourself.
 Initially, you might doubt your memory as your partner denies you having said something or denies saying or doing something.
 In extreme cases the doubt can extend to what you hear or see.

 The doubt grows, as initially the gaslighting will be subtle and will be over something forgettable.
-It is your word against theirs and you likely doubt yourself as you do not expect someone you trust and love to lie to you.
+It will be your word against theirs.
+You are likely to doubt yourself as you do not expect someone you trust and love to lie to you.
 However, if you find yourself questioning things regularly, this is not normal and talk to someone about this.

 2. Your partner frequently denies having said or done something.

 If you do find this happening frequently, start to write notes down after important conversations.
 Be careful about challenging your partner though if you do catch them out as this might lead to them getting very angry.
 See the next point.

 3. When you try to challenge your partner about something they said or did, they get annoyed or shut you down.